What is Ramsay Hunt syndrome?

 - People with no immunity to chickenpox can develop chickenpox from contact with the open rash or blister on a person who has RHS.

 A diagnosis is often difficult because symptoms vary from person to person and symptoms of RHS are similar to other causes of facial weakness.
+Patients with RHS may experience severe pain which often differentiates it from other causes of sudden onset facial paralysis.
 The following examinations and investigations may be used in the diagnosis of RHS:

 - Thorough history taking by your GP or doctor.